Behkar/amethyst_kiss_theme/README.md

 **Color variations:**

-    Pink: A soft and feminine color that is perfect for creating a relaxing and inviting atmosphere.
+    Pink (called Kiss mode in the theme): A soft and feminine color that is perfect for creating a relaxing and inviting atmosphere.
-    Purple: A bold and vibrant color that is perfect for creating a stylish and sophisticated atmosphere.
+    Purple (called Amethyst mode in the theme): A bold and vibrant color that is perfect for creating a stylish and sophisticated atmosphere.

 **Modes:**